-We have done quite a lot experiments under the 32K input length model, and we can find that the experimental results of the 32K model are all relatively unsatisfactory.
+We have done quite a lot of experiments under the 32K input length model, and we can find that the experimental results of the 32K model are all relatively unsatisfactory.
 The experimental results are shown in Table~\ref{tab:32k results}

-But a larger number of parameters would allow the model to make full use of the information in the 32K text and its own reasoning power to mitigate the problem.
+However, a larger number of parameters would allow the model to make full use of the information in the 32K text and its own reasoning power to mitigate the problem.